NicolasMugnier/NicolasMugnier/README.md

 - Containerize application (Akeneo) and deploy it on OpenShift
 - MicroServices / AWS / serverless / TypeScript
 - Laravel on personal projects
-- Symfony / Clean Architecture in my current position
+- Symfony / Domain Driven Design / Clean Architecture in my current position

+I'm also exploring __Web3__ components and ecosystem.
+It's like discovering the web for the first time, so interesting.

 Hobbies :
 - I'm riding MTB 2 or 3 times a week :mountain_biking_man:, I like to be in the forest and push my limits physically and technically